google-site-verification=3fn4-vhUCA6X0ZyVQOBU-zk7Q3EImfbsmAszEw4icOk

 Our program uses a "night float" system to cover our inpatient services during the evening and early morning hours.
 These night float rotations last for two weeks and involve admitting and cross-coverage for inpatient adult, inpatient pediatric, intensive care nursery, and the labor & delivery services.
 The night float team typically consists of a senior resident and a junior resident who work as a pair.
 The on-call attending is always available to back up our residents.
 The night float rotation allows for our residents to strengthen their self-sufficiency and their ability to triage across a broad range of services.
 Modernized on-call rooms are present for the residents during this rotation.

-There are two, two week-night float blocks, and a single week block in the first year, three night float blocks in the second year, and one night float block in the last year of residency.
+There are three 2-week-night float blocks in the first year, three night float blocks in the second year, and two night float blocks in the last year of residency.
 Night float is typically from 6pm to 6am, from Saturday to Thursday.

 Electives (multiple 2 or 4-week blocks)